RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 `oc start-build coolstore --from-file=deployments/ROOT.war --follow -n userXX-coolstore-dev`

 Once the build is done, the coolstore pod will be deployed automatically via DeploymentConfig Trigger in OpenShift.
+Ensure it's rolled out:

+`oc rollout status -w dc/coolstore -n userXX-coolstore-dev` (replace `userXX` with your username)

 ####20.
 Test the UI

 ---

-Open the monolith UI at `OpenShift Web Console`
+Open the monolith UI at by selecting the `userXX-coolstore-dev` project in the [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"}, navigate to _Networking > Routes_ and click on the link to the monolith UI.

-and observe that the new catalog is being used along with the monolith:
+Observe that the new catalog is being used along with the monolith:

 ![Greeting]({% image_path coolstore-web.png %})